knative/docs/docs/eventing/event-registry.md

     For this discussion, the relevant information from the yaml above are the `sink` and the `topics`.
     We observe that the `sink` is of kind `Broker`.
 We currently only support automatic creation of EventTypes for Sources instances that point to Brokers.
-    Regarding `topics`, this is what we use for the EventTypes `source` field, which is equal to the CloudEvent source attribute.
+    Regarding `topics`, this is what we use to generate the EventTypes `source` field, which is equal to the CloudEvent source attribute.

     When you `kubectl apply` this yaml, the KafkaSource `kafka-source-sample` will be instantiated, and two EventTypes will be added to the registry (as there are two topics).
 You can see that in the registry